aston89/Firefox-Waterfox-Mercury-Webrender-optimization-guide/README.md

 ## 3. The Critical Optimization:

 ### 3a.
 "Rects" and "Surface pool size":
-By default WebRender is configured to generate and push, into the vram, an entire new **tile** everytime something change inside the page but if a lot of changes happens at the same time, an entire new frame must be redrawn.
+By default WebRender is configured to generate and push frames/layers into the vram, an entire new **tile** everytime something change inside the page but if a lot of changes happens at the same time, an entire new frame must be redrawn.
-In order to optimize this behaviour, we need to dig into about:config and look for two strings to modify :
+In order to optimize this behaviour, we need to dig into about:config and look for the strings to modify :
-* gfx.webrender.compositor.max_update_rects = 128
+* gfx.webrender.compositor.max_update_rects
+* gfx.webrender.max-partial-present-rects
-* gfx.webrender.compositor.surface-pool-size = 128
+* gfx.webrender.compositor.surface-pool-size

-This will creates **128 independents concurrent updates of tile regions**.
+This will let **a X of independents concurrent updates of tile regions**.
-Instead of rewriting the entire frame in VRAM:
+Instead of rewriting the entire frame in *RAM*:
 * Only the **changed portion** (tile) of the page is updated
 * Memory traffic is drastically reduced
-* CPU workload becomes minimal
+* CPU workload becomes more efficient

 **What Happens If the Pool Is Too Small ?**
 Example:
-* max_update_rects = 128
+* max_update_rects = 1
+* max-partial-present-rects = 1
-* surface-pool-size = 8
+* surface-pool-size = 1

-in this case if more than eight regions need updating simultaneously:
+in this case if more than 1 region need updating simultaneously:
 * WebRender runs out of available surfaces
 * It must either allocate new ones or wait for reuse
 * The compositor pipeline stalls temporarily